 NFF among the fastest-growing inner city businesses in America for the 6th time

 The Inner City (ICIC) and FORTUNE announced that Networking For Future, Inc. (NFF) is ranked 58 on the 2017 Inner City 100 list.
 Inner City 100 winners—a list of 100 fastest-growing inner-city businesses in the U.S. —are ranked according to revenue growth against their industry peers, as well as overall growth.
-2017 marks NFF’s 6th award, last year as it was our 5th time, NFF was inducted in the Inner City “Hall of Fame”.
+2017 marks NFF’s 6th award, and for the second time in a row, NFF was inducted into the Inner City “Hall of Fame”.

 ICIC’s Inner City 100 list celebrates and enables urban entrepreneurship.
 Over the course of nearly 20 years, ICIC has awarded 928 companies whose success illuminates the innovation and business growth happening in our inner cities.
 Inner City 100 companies are forces of economic opportunity, optimism, and transformation in their communities.
 The Inner City 100 program provides a platform for recognition, networking, learning, and stimulates inner-city business development and job creation.